Rasmus Kleis Nielsen, Director of the Reuters Institute, launches report at World Economic Forum in Davos, Switzerland.

 The Reuters Institute offers Media Leadership Programmes throughout the year.
+Previous attendees have come from the BBC, News UK, JP/Politikens Hus and other world-leading media organisations.
 Leading Newsroom Change is designed for senior journalists, editors and newsroom managers who would like further insight into becoming an effective newsroom leader.
 Future Leaders in News is for those who have recently assumed a news leadership role or aspire to hold one.

 The Digital News Report is the world’s largest international comparative study tracking online news access and engagement over 37 countries.
 The 2018 report focuses on the issues of trust and misinformation, new online business models, the impact of changing Facebook algorithms and the rise of new platforms and messaging apps